Emily's Book Ratings

 "And you said you were willing."

-to do the chores.
+"'Of course I'm willing,'" Sophie said with vicious sarcasm, "to do the chores.
 I thought you had a lot of nerve telling me that since I've been doing all the chores for two years now!"

 "Why would I try to tell you to do the chores you'd been doing alone for so long?
 That would be stupid!"
 Clay bellowed.
 "Do I strike you as a stupid man?"